-- 1st offense Transportation Director or designee may have a conference with the student and a Driver issues bus citation to the student for parent notification.
-A letter could be sent or a phone call placed to the parent or guardian by the Transportation Department. notifying them of the offense. - 2nd offense Transportation Director or designee A letter will be sent or a phone call placed to the parent or guardian.
+- 1st offense Driver issues bus citation to the student for parent notification.
+A letter could be sent or a phone call placed to the parent or guardian by the Transportation Department. - 2nd offense A letter will be sent or a phone call placed to the parent or guardian.
 May require a conference with the student and/or parent.
-May also issue a mandatory suspension from all buses from three (3) to five (5) days.
+May also issue a mandatory suspension from all buses from three one (31) to five (5) days.
+The parent or guardian will be notified of this by Transportation. - 3rd offense May require a conference with the student and/or parent.
+May also issue a mandatory suspension from all buses from six (6) days up to the remainder of the semester.
+The parent or guardian will be notified of this by Transportation. - 4th offense May issue a mandatory suspension from all buses for the remainder of the school year and possibly extended to the following school year.
 The parent or guardian will be notified of this by Transportation.

-3rd offense - Transportation Administrator May require a

-conference with the student and/or parent.
-May also issue a mandatory suspension from all buses from six (6) days up to the remainder of the semester.
-The parent or guardian will be notified of this by Transportation